Link4real/Link4real/README.md

 # o(*°▽°*)o

-I’m currently nworking on a FoodMod for Fabric and a website.
+I’m currently working on a FoodMod for Fabric and a website.

 I’m currently learning Html, Java and JavaScript!